Ibmurai/redis.mod/README.md

 TODO
 ----

-1. Wrap all the commands.
+1. Wrap the commands: SORT, HMSET, LINSERT, ZINTERSTORE, ZRANGEBYSCORE, ZREVRANGEBYSCORE, ZUNIONSTORE, MSET and MSETNX.
-2. Look into delivering the more complex responses in a different way than just a string.
+2. Build an extensive testing application.
-3. Build an extensive testing application.
+3. Implement a non blocking mode.
-4. Implement a non blocking mode.
+4. Look into delivering the more complex responses in a different way than just a string.
+Maybe.